randlabs/myalgo-connect-test/doc-web/docs/getting-started/myalgo-connect-api.md

 }
 ```

-### Considerations
+#### Considerations

-* Networks accepted are: Algorand’s **MAINNET**, **TESTNET** and **BETANET**.
-Also, **private** networks are allowed by just specifying the network in the transaction params.
+* Transactions that are sent to sign must have the same network.
+Otherwise, they will be rejected.
-* Set of transactions that are sent to sign must have the same Network.
-Otherwise My Algo Connect will fail.
+* Different addresses are allowed to be specified as a sender (“from”) in transaction(s), however, the address(es) should be a subset of the accounts shared by the user previously selected in the connect method.
-* Different addresses are allowed to be specified as a sender (“from”) in transaction(s), however, the address(es) should be a subset of the accounts shared by the user in the `connect` method.
+* Rekey transactions will be signed by the corresponding wallet in case it belongs to the set of wallet shared by the user, this process is automatic and you don’t need to do anything in particular.

-## signLogicSig
+## signLogicSig()

-Send to My Algo Connect an Algorand program to be signed by the user.
+Sends to MyAlgo Connect an Algorand program to be signed by the user.

-### Fingerprint
+#### Fingerprint

 ```jsx
 export type Address = string;